 There are also quite a few standalone workouts that I like.
 Surprisingly, I think Cindy Crawford’s Shape Your Body Workout (on YouTube!) from the early 90s is very effective.
 I also like Tom Holland’s Total Body Workout and some retro goodies from Step Reebok, Tae Bo, and Gilad.
 These didn’t make my list of home workout programs that work because I find my best results come from programs with workouts that are designed to work together on a set schedule, not individual workouts.

 Workout DVDs aren’t a big thing in Denmark, so it’s expensive and difficult to get new programs and I occasionally look for streaming workouts.
-Jessica Smith TV has a lot of great free streaming workouts in all sorts of formats, and I find Tracey Anderson’s Mat Arms to be a nice add-on to PiYo.
+Jessica Smith TV has a lot of great free streaming workouts in all sorts of formats, and I find the arms segments from Tracy Anderson’s Mat Workout to be a nice add-on to PiYo.

 Between programs, or when I’m having trouble staying motivated to workout, I’ll back off or do a week of favorites.
 This usually gets me back into the flow.
 I never break the habit.
 I’ll allow myself a week or two of slacking, but I don’t go longer than that because I’ve worked too hard and this is a habit I want to have for life.

 I don’t obsess over my figure, I work out consistently, I eat a mostly clean vegetarian diet, I drink unsweetened tea, I walk as much as possible, and only indulge in things I really enjoy.
 Cake is a big part of Danish office culture, but passing it up doesn’t pain me, so more often than not, I say nej tak to the cake.
 However, I never say no thank you to sharing a bottle of red with Robert, and I’ve never met a bag of chips (English or American) I didn’t like.
 Priorities, consistent choices, and moderation pretty much sum up my approach to fitness.

 Do you exercise at home?
 What are your favorite programs and why?
 Can you recommend any home workout programs that work?
 Tell me in the comments :)